valesbc/blog/_posts/2015-2-25-linguistic.md

 title:
 ---

-As you keep browing through the internett and scrowlling through my web site, I'm sure you've realize that I'm awesome and need to hire me right now at this minute.
+As you keep browsing through the internet and scrowlling through my web site, I'm sure you've realize by now that I'm the perfect graphic designer for your company or project.

+Since you're reading my blog,
+type your email in my susbription box and click send!.